BibGuru/bibguru/README.md

-# Discover BibGuru - free citation generator
+# BibGuru - free citation generator

 [BibGuru](https://www.bibguru.com) is a FREE citation maker that can generate bibliographies, reference lists, and in-text citations in seconds.
 No-sign required, and no distracting ads!